What is Cocaine?

 Cocaine is many things.

-Cocaine can also be found in the form of small off-white rocks.
+Cocaine can also be found in the form of small off-white rocks, which is called crack.
 This is cocaine when it has been processed with ammonia or baking soda to remove some impurities.
 The remaining mixture will dry to rocks that can be broken into small pieces, sold in tiny baggies and smoked.
-Crack cocaine is quickly addictive as well but is not expensive per dose as powdered cocaine.
+Crack cocaine is quickly addictive as well but is not as expensive per dose as powdered cocaine.

 Cocaine is a drug that may be used in binges.
 It is not a long-lasting drug so a person who wishes to stay high for a long time period must abuse cocaine again and again.
 He or she may soon have to consume more with each dose as a tolerance is developed.
 This escalating use can result in personality changes including irritability, panic attacks, paranoia and even psychosis with accompanying hallucinations.